 Mortgage lenders give homeowners the option to see if they are prequalified, which is only a general indication that you could be approved for a mortgage if you were to apply.
 It’s typically the first step in the homebuying process and can be completed with a phone call or online application with financial information that you provide.

 Mortgage prequalification is less formal and only serves as an estimate of how much you may be able to borrow based on your income and budget, says Greg McBride, CFA, chief financial analyst for Bankrate.

 “Because prequalification may not always lead to loan approval, it is important for homebuyers to avoid making any firm plans based on their qualification status,” he says.
 “If the mortgage lending process were a highway intersection, prequalification would be the yellow traffic light and preapproval would be the green light.”

 When a consumer is preapproved for a mortgage, it means a lender has reviewed his or her credit and has approved the individual for a specific mortgage loan amount, says Bruce McClary, spokesperson for the National Foundation for Credit Counseling, a Washington, D.C.-based non-profit organization.

-Preapproval is a more complex process that requires submitting a formal loan application and providing extensive documentation regarding your financial situation.
-The lender uses this information to determine whether to offer you a loan as well as the amount and interest rate.
+Preapproval is a more complex process that requires submitting a formal loan application and providing extensive documentation regarding your savings and other debt such as credit cards and student loans.
+The lender uses this information to determine whether to offer you a loan, and at what maximum amount and interest rate.

 The final word